Jbleezy/BO1-Reimagined/README.md

 * Ascension: Fix high round invisible and invincible zombies after being damaged from the centrifuge
 * Fix Ascension monkey pathing
 * Fix kino round skip bug
-* COTD: fix bug where director does not do angry anim when he should (happened with upgraded waffe powerup but can't reproduce, might be fixed)
 * Fix Wunderwaffe not arcing after first kill rarely
 * Fix Der Riese trap lights rarely not turning red when active (can't get it to happen again, happened first time turning on trap on round 20)